MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/device-manager-problem-codes.md

 Indicates that the installation failed and there is no driver selected for this device, although the kernel did not report a problem (and there is no DNF\_XXX match for this the problem).
 This problem can be the result of an on-board system device (ISA timer, ISA RTC, RAM Memory, and so forth) that does not yet have an INF file.

 <span id="Code_31__CM_PROB_FAILED_ADD_"></span><span id="code_31__cm_failed_add_"></span><span id="CODE_31__CM_FAILED_ADD_"></span>**Code 31 (CM_PROB_FAILED_ADD)**
 Indicates that the device was not added.
-Reasons for the failure may include: a driver's **AddDevice** routine returned an error, there is no service listed for the device in the registry, there is more than one service listed, or the controlling driver could not be loaded.
+Reasons for the failure may include: a driver's **AddDevice** routine returned an error or there is no service listed for the device in the registry.
 (Corresponds to DNF\_ADD\_FAILED.)